-Significant Less than

-Or Significant

-Potentially with

-Significant Mitigation

-Impact Incorporation

-Less than Significant Οr No Impact
+Significant Or Potentially Significant Impact Less than Significant Less than with Significant Mitigation Or Incorporation No Impact

 4. Exceed, either individually (the project alone) or cumulatively (the project combined with other development), a level of service standard established by the county congestion management agency for designated intersections, roads or highways?